VeraFleming/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview

+Work with exsisting statrer code to analyse election_results.csv file using for loops and conditional statements with membership and logical operators find the requested results.
+Then, print the results to the command line and save them to election_results.txt file.

 A Colorado Board of Elections employee has given us the following tasks to complete the election audit of a recent local congressional election:

 1. Calculate the total number of votes cast.